On the Approximation of Singular Functions by Series of Non-integer Powers: Introduction

 \section{Introduction}

 The approximation of functions with singularities is a central topic in approximation theory.
-One motivating application is the efficient representation of solutions to partial differential equations (PDEs) on nonsmooth geometries or with discontinuous data, which are known to be characterized by branch-point singularities.
-Substantial progress has been made in this area, with perhaps the most common approach being rational approximation (as well as variations of rational approximation).
-Alternative approaches include approximation schemes for smooth functions on the real line, applied after a change of variables to ensure a rapid function decay and the translation of singularities to infinity, and schemes that make use of basis functions obtained through the discretization of certain integral operators.
+One motivating application is the efficient representation of solutions to partial differential equations (PDEs) on nonsmooth geometries or with discontinuous data, which are known to have branch-point singularities.
+Substantial progress has been made in this area, with perhaps the most common approach being rational approximation and its variants.
+Alternative approaches include the use of approximation methods for smooth functions on the real line, applied after a change of variables to ensure a rapid function decay and the translation of singularities to infinity, and schemes that make use of basis functions obtained through the discretization of certain integral operators.
 If the dominant characteristics of the functions to be approximated are known a priori, a class of methods called expert-driven approximation can also be used.

-Rational approximation is a classical and well-established method for approximating functions with singularities, using rational basis functions determined by their poles and residues, in the form $\sum_{j=1}^m \frac{a_j}{z-z_j}$, or by their weights in barycentric representations $\sum_{j=1}^m \frac{w_j f_j}{z-z_j} / \sum_{j=1}^m \frac{w_j}{z-z_j}$.
-In 1964, Newman proved that there exists an $n$-th order rational approximation to the function $f(x)=|x|$ on $[-1,1]$, converging at a rate of $O(\exp(-C\sqrt{n}))$ \cite{newman} (the polynomial approximation to $|x|$ on $[-1,1]$ can only achieve a convergence rate no better than $O(n^{-1})$).
-Furthermore, he observed that the same approximation also applies to the functions $f(x)=\sqrt{x}$ and $f(x)=x^{\alpha}$ on $[0,1]$, where $\alpha >0$.
+Rational approximation is a classical and well-established method for approximating functions with singularities.
+Rational functions $r(x)=p(x)/q(x)$ are said to be of type $(n,m)$ if $p$ and $q$ are polynomials of degree at most $n$ and $m$, respectively, and the order of $r(x)$ is defined as $\max{(\deg(p),\deg(q))}$.
+In 1964, Newman proved that there exists an $n$-th order rational approximation to the function $f(x)=|x|$ on $[-1,1]$, converging uniformly at a rate of $O(\exp(-C\sqrt{n}))$ for some constant $C>0$ \cite{newman}---compare this to the best polynomial approximation to $|x|$ on $[-1,1]$, which can only achieve a convergence rate no better than $O(n^{-1})$.
+Furthermore, he observed that the same approximation also applies to the function $f(x)=\sqrt{x}$ and, more generally, to the functions $f(x)=x^{\alpha}$ on $[0,1]$, where $\alpha >0$.
 Notably, Newman's approximation utilizes poles that are clustered exponentially and symmetrically around zero along the imaginary axis.